Episode 10 – Omexom Green Story: Providing safe nesting spots for birds

 “From the moment they took flight and left the nest, we could intervene without disturbing the life cycle of the falcon,” said Julien Villequey, Business Unit Manager Omexom in Nîmes.
 “And from there, we were able to intervene on the site, all while preserving the local environmental wealth.”

-While the wildlife cameras for the monitoring of kestrels was specifically used to execute one project, it is easily replicable on other job sites and for different species.
+While the wildlife cameras for the monitoring of kestrels were specifically used to execute one project, it is easily replicable on other job sites and for different species.
 Meanwhile, nesting platforms for storks are becoming a common practice: roughly 100 stork nests have been saved and rebuilt by the Omexom teams in the last five years.